sybrew/the-seo-framework/readme.txt

 		-> It's really their problem, though.

 TODO clean up xsl-stylesheet.php: Move all functions to a dedicated interpreter/builder class, so that the view file is small and neat.
+TODO fix js lint warnings about the l10n const being unavailable.
+	-> This probably affects all files.
+Addressing this with modern JS could prevent unforeseen bugs with future FSE.

 **For everyone:**